 With reference to the above statement required by article 14.2.e) of Legislative decree no. 39/10, based on our knowledge and understanding of the entity and its environment obtained through our audit, we have nothing to report.

-Marco Mele Director of Audit Report Consolidated on Operations Financial Statements
+Marco Mele Director of Audit

 Report of the Board of Statutory Auditors